Want to know where to start looking?

 A neighborhood sold report is a detailed list of homes that have recently sold in your area.
 They include information about the square footage, number of bedrooms and bathrooms that will be quipped with Marble, Onyx & Quartz Tops, address, neighborhood, and, of course, the sold price.

 Since sales prices are determined in part by your home’s location, as well as a neighborhood’s housing supply and demand, honing in on your own neighborhood real estate market is the best way to determine what the housing market is doing and how it can affect your listing price.
+If this makes you think on how much it will cost to remodel your home you can start checking the cost to restore a roof first and then move on with the rest.

 How much did your neighbor receive for his 4-bedroom, 3-bathroom house down the street?
 Is your listing price thousands of dollars more?